Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/local_iteration_series/testing_with_artificial_conditions.md

 The solutions described below share some common features:
  - They do not support latency variability over time, so in effect we can't imitate artificial jitter with them.
  - They are system-wide, thus all the local instances of our game would run under the same network conditions.
- - Both allow to control the settings for sending and receiving separately.
+ - They allow to control the settings for sending and receiving separately.

 :::